 Tip 3: Imagine the (Ugly) Possibilities

 As Forrest Gump might say, “Home improvement is like a box of chocolates– you never know what you’re gonna get.”
-Most DIYers learn quickly that cheap, fast and easy projects can become expensive, laborious and challenging when unseen issues are revealed by opening a wall or removing a fixture.
+Most DIYers learn quickly that cheap, fast and easy projects like installing the best toilet seat you’ve ever seen and just had to 3-day ship from Amazon, can become expensive, laborious and challenging when unseen issues are revealed by opening a wall or removing a fixture.

 I was fortunate that, when I removed the old toilet, I only had some staining and excessive plumber’s putty to contend with.
 But it is easy to imagine how mold, rotten flooring or framing, and past plumbing shortcuts could have complicated this project.